Understanding Early Intervention in Speech Therapy

-Writing Early Intervention Goals
+Considerations When Writing Early Intervention Goals

-If you haven’t already, check out our article that outlines How to Write Speech Therapy Goals.
+If you havenβt already, check out our article that outlines How to Write Speech Therapy Goals.

 For the purpose of this article, we will discuss the process of goal writing for individuals receiving Early Intervention for speech and/or language.
+At the conclusion of the Goal Bank, we have included some general early intervention DO statements for parents/caregivers.

 As seen above, speech goals should be written with 3* components in mind: the DO statement, the CONDITION statement, and the CRITERION statement.